19hours/sg-statutes/Acts/Workplace Safety and Health Act.md

 “Council” means the Workplace Safety and Health Council established under section 39;

-“dangerous occurrence” means any occurrence which is specified in The First Schedule;
+“dangerous occurrence” means any occurrence which is specified in the First Schedule;

 [18/2011 wef 01/09/2011]